*case numbers are updated as new cases emerge.

 How to get tested for mpox?

-If you think you have mpox based on the symptoms shown above or if you have been in contact with someone who has mpox, it is important to get in touch with your healthcare provider so they can order and perform a test for mpox.
+If you think you have mpox based on the symptoms shown above or if you have been in contact with someone who has mpox, it is important to get in touch with your healthcare provider so they get you tested.